How Social Media Is Quietly Rewiring Our Minds

 Friendships and Reality, Distorted

-We’re also leaning into connections that aren’t truly there.
-“Social media friends” become a blur of curated images and borrowed words.
-Advice is given freely by people we’ve never met, and yet it carries weight.
-Our sense of reality starts to shift, filtered through perfect snapshots and polished captions.
+We are also leaning into connections that do not fully exist.
+Social media relationships become a blur of curated images and borrowed words.
+Advice is given freely by people we have never met, and yet it carries real weight.
+Our sense of what is normal, beautiful, or worth wanting starts to shift, filtered through carefully selected snapshots and polished captions.

-Rebuilding What Scrolling Breaks Down
+Rebuilding What Scrolling Erodes